EntilZha/PyFunctional/README.md

 ```

 ### Word Count and Joins
-Tse account transactions example could be done easily in pure python using list comprehensions.
+The account transactions example could be done easily in pure python using list comprehensions.
 To
 show some of the things `ScalaFunctional` excels at, take a look at a couple of word count examples.

 ```python